yu68/GATE/README.md

                         output txt file
 None
 ```
-The files in folder "/bed_file/" should be the ones with names in the third column of "bed_info.txt".
+The BED files in folder "/bed_file/" should be the ones with names in the third column of "bed_info.txt".
 The output file of this script can be the [input for GATE software](http://systemsbio.ucsd.edu/GATE/Input.htm).

 #### 2. Run your data using GATE model